vchezganov/cityvehiclespec/README.md

 ### Tools
 - Validation script
-- Converter from GTFS to CityJSON
+- Converter from GTFS to CityVehicleSpec